qooxdoo/qooxdoo/docs/desktop/gui/themes.md

 the generated selector would be `pane/level1/level2/level3`.
 For `pane` which is not a child control of any other widget the appearance ID is used.
 For all others the child control ID is used.
-Again `pane` is not managed by any other widget so it is basically added by the developer of the application to another widget while `level1` to `level3` are managed by some type of combined widget and are added to each other without the work of the application developer.
+Again `pane` is not managed by any other widget, so it is basically added by the developer of the application to another widget while `level1` to `level3` are managed by some type of combined widget and are added to each other without the work of the application developer.